haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Skills Perception +5, Stealth +3
 14 (+2) Damage Immunities cold
 7 (−2)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 392

 Senses passive Perception 15 Languages Common, Giant, Winter Wolf Challenge 3 (700 XP) Keen Hearing and Smell.
 The wolf has advantage on Wisdom (Perception) checks that rely on hearing or smell.